Tenuous truce in Gaza as Islamic Jihad, Israel differ on terms

 Neither the hostilities nor efforts to halt them shifted the dynamics of the underlying core conflict.

-While Hamas has been open to long-term truces, like Islamic Jihad it refuses to accept permanent coexistence with Israel.
+While Hamas has been open to long-term truces, it refuses, like Islamic Jihad, to accept permanent co-existence with Israel.

-Israel rejects this as demographic suicide and sees no means of making peace as long as Hamas and Islamic Jihad are armed.
+Israel rejects that as demographic suicide and sees no means of making peace as long as Hamas and Islamic Jihad are armed.

 Katz said there would be no change to Israeli military policy in Gaza, contradicting the assertion of Islamic Jihad.

-Targeted killings “will not cease”, he said, and “the open-fire policy for which the Israel Defense Forces is responsible (at the Gaza border) will not change”.
+Targeted killings “will not cease”, he said, and “the open-fire policy for which the Israel Defence Forces is responsible (at the Gaza border) will not change”.

-Markets in Gaza reopened as life returned to normal, though people expressed mixed feelings about the truce.
+Markets in Gaza reopened as life returned to normal, although people expressed mixed feelings about the truce.

 “We responded and made clear our blood was not shed in vain.
 Also a truce is good because we don’t want our people to suffer more under the blockade,” said one resident, Mohammad Al-Smairi.